rickosborne/cascades/md/10-1-5-weather.md

 It happens.
 Thank you for letting me know."

-I pulled the disinfectant from the storage next to the coat closet, along with a plastic bag that held a hand towel-sized rag.
+I pulled the disinfectant from the storage next to the coat closet, along with a plastic bag that held a hand-towel-sized rag.

 I didn't smell anything as I opened the door to the lavatory, almost always a good sign.
 The messes left by sick air travelers all have very distinct and unpleasant smells.